evan-sctg/Guided-Convergence-Adversarial-Neural-Networks/README.md

 The proactive learning rate adjustment based on the adaptive slope_threshold allows for preventing divergence before it occurs, further stabilizing the adversarial training dynamics.

-We also selectively skip training iterations for the overpowered network while allowing the counterpart lagging network to continue training for a few steps p, adapting recent unrolled techniques to the GCANN framework.
+Training iterations are also selectively skipped for the overpowered network while allowing the counterpart lagging network to continue training for a few steps p, adapting recent unrolled techniques to the GCANN framework.
 The number of iterations to skip (skip_iterations) is dynamically scaled by a factor skip_iter_scale which increases if the discriminator is lagging and decreases if it is overpowering.

-To address mode collapse, we incorporate a diversity loss term L_div into the generator's objective to penalize repetitive samples being generated within each batch.
+To address mode collapse, this approach incorporates a diversity loss term L_div into the generator's objective to penalize repetitive samples being generated within each batch.
 The diversity loss is calculated by measuring the pairwise distances or dissimilarities between the generated samples in the current batch:
 ```
 L_div = diversity_metric(G(z))
 ```